maximelafarie/maximelafarie/README.md

-A DHCP packet walks into a bar and asks for a beer.
-Bartender says, "here, but I’ll need that back in an hour!" 🤡
+A SQL query walks into a bar, walks up to two tables and asks...
+'Can I join you?' 🤡